-For example, if the mother is the first parent to receive benefits and selects the basic plan for maternity benefits, the basic plan will necessarily be the one that applies for paternity benefits and parental benefits.
+For example, if the mother is the first parent to receive benefits and selects the basic plan for earlier than the calendar week (Sunday to Saturday) during which you want your benefits period to start.
+Attention: you could lose weeks of benefits if you

 So it is very important to check which of the 2 plans is best for you before applying for benefits.
 You can use the SimulRQAP benefit calculator for this.
 It is a tool that allows you to estimate the amount of benefits to which you would be entitled under either plan.
-You can find the simulator on the QPIP web site, at www.rqapenligne.gouv.qc.ca
+You can find the simulator on the QPIP web